mazkdevf/KeyAuth-Chrome-Extension/README.md

 > a chrome extension tools built with Vite + Vanilla + TypeScript, and Manifest v3

+> Shows how to do requests to server side (keyauth.win) nothing else really.
+Template generated with `npx create-chrome-ext`.
+New Ui will come in future.
 ## Installing

 1. Check if your `Node.js` version is >= **14**.